fernandostc/tm-summit-challenges/content/_index.md

 ## Challenge

+1. Register on the platform and answer the question based on the steps from the challenge

-1. Start a trial either via AWS Marketplace or the Trend Micro Cloud One homepage
+2. Start a trial either via AWS Marketplace or the Trend Micro Cloud One homepage

-2. Complete deployment of Cloud One Conformity and File Storage Security
+3. Complete deployment of Cloud One Conformity and File Storage Security

-3. Answer the final questions to relay your learnings from our quick challenges
+4. Submit the questionnaire

 ---